abhik/pebl/docs/src/install.rst

 You can download Python 2.5 from http://python.org/download

+.. note:: Pebl requires Python 2.5 or greater and will not run under earlier versions.

 Install easy_install
 --------------------

 easy_install lets you install python packages and their requirements in one easy step.
 Unfortunately, easy_install is not distributed with python and needs to be installed separately.

 1. Download ez_setup.py from http://peak.telecommunity.com/dist/ez_setup.py
 2. Run :command:`python ez_setup.py` to install easy_install